 My recent review of the Sennheiser HD 820 prompted from questions from our subscribers, and inspired curiosity in me as well.
 They asked, “Okay… so what’s the difference between these and the Sennheiser HD 800 S?.”
 It’s a valid question too.
 Both headphones are made to listen at home, and Sennheiser claims that the goal of the HD 820 was to replicate the magnificent soundstage of the HD 800 S. Today, I will try to answer that question as best as I can with this Sennheiser HD 820 vs Sennheiser HD 800 S Comparison Review.

-Sennheiser HD 820 vs Sennheiser HD 800 S Comparison Review
+Comparison Review between Sennheiser HD 820 and Sennheiser HD 800 S

 |Sennheiser HD 820||Sennheiser HD 800 S|